 In 1968 the Central Population Register established a unique identifier for everyone in the population, making it possible to systematically trace individuals over time, generating population statistics in ways unavailable elsewhere in the world.

 The institution plays a national and international role in using administrative data as a base for compiling official statistics and it also provides the legal framework for the storage and analysis of records.
 This is particularly important in the era of big data, where high frequency, geocoded, and time-stamped data are increasingly used for official statistics.

-Scanning techniques of tissue specimens have become mature and there is a broad consensus that digitization and computational analysis of histological images is expected to bring the objectivity, accuracy, and speed of diagnoses to a next level beyond what is possible by specialist human observation only.
+Scanning techniques of tissue specimens have become mature and there is a broad consensus that standardized digitization and computational analysis of histological images is expected to bring the objectivity, accuracy, and speed of diagnoses to a next level beyond what is possible by specialist human observation only.